CarCareTruth Score

 The 2019 safety data sheet Section 15 stated no Prop 65-listed chemicals.
 The current product label and brand product page now disclose formaldehyde as a potential exposure.
 The mechanism is indirect: DMDM Hydantoin, a preservative at less than 0.001% of the formula, can slowly release trace formaldehyde, which is a Prop 65-listed carcinogen.
 Chemical Guys added this disclosure voluntarily.
 The concentration is negligible, but the warning is real and the product carries it.

 The safety data sheet classifies this product as WARNING based on two mild codes: potential oral harm if swallowed (not a normal use scenario) and mild eye irritation from direct contact.
-There are no respiratory, skin, or serious health hazard codes in this formula.
-The safety data sheet does not specify any protective equipment for normal spraying and wiping use.
+There are no serious health hazard codes (no corrosive, respiratory-sensitizer, or acute-toxic-category-1/2 classifications) in this formula.
+The safety data sheet does recommend safety glasses if eye contact is possible and gloves for prolonged or repeated handling.

 Owner evidence consistently traces streaking to cloth selection and technique rather than formula failure.
 Using a clean, lint-free glass microfiber and wiping in one direction on cool glass in shade eliminates the issue for most users.
 Applying on a hot surface in direct sun is the most common cause of streaks, as the product evaporates before it can be buffed off properly.